mrjones-plip/YANPIWS/README.md

 If you don't want to deal with running the rtl-433 script, copy the sample data ``example.data`` to today's date (YEAR-MONTH-DAY) into the ``data`` directory.
-It has IDs 211 and 109 which are the ones already in config.dist.php.
+It has IDs 211 and 109 which are the ones already in config.dist.csv.

 As well, if you want to simulate individual inputs via the HTTP POSTs, you can use this `curl` command.
 Note that we're using the default password, you may need to change this if you've changed it in your